 TANK 10 Water takes (non-complying) Correction to rules references needed.
 Agreed.
-Correct cross reference TANK 12 Water damming Consider re arranging rule activity description to include condition column.
-Agreed clarity around activity and standards that apply could be provided.
-Reorder rule content f TANK 13 Water harvesting As above.
+Correct cross references.
+TANK 12 Water damming Consider re arranging rule activity description to include condition column.
+Agreed clarity around activity and standards that apply could Reorder rule content for clarity. be provided.
+TANK 13 Water harvesting As above.
 As above.
 As above.
-RRMP 62a Site to site transfers Suggests exception to condition (d) to allow assessment to confirm no change in drawdown where there is no existing pump statistic Delete condition (e) regarding Nitrogen loss Delete condition (h) as it is highly inequitable Amend condition (i) to support use on versatile soil.
-Condition (d) could be amended where sufficient information exists to confirm no changes in effects.
-In respect of N loss see also comments from Hort NZ.
-This condition links to concerns about land use intensification and the potential for increases in N loss to occur without sufficient regulation.
-New land use rules have been introduced to address this impact, but within irrigated land uses, there is potential for land use change that is not otherwise captured by the land use rules.
+RRMP 62a Site to site transfers Suggests exception to condition (d) to allow assessment to confirm no change Condition (d) could be amended where sufficient information Amend clause (d) to allow for other means of in drawdown where there is no existing pump statistic exists to confirm no changes in effects. ensuring adverse effects are not changed in nature Delete condition (e) regarding Nitrogen loss In respect of N loss see also comments from Hort NZ.
+This or scale.
+Delete condition (h) as it is highly inequitable condition links to concerns about land use intensification and Delete condition (h), but amendments are made to Amend condition (i) to support use on versatile soil. the potential for increases in N loss to occur without sufficient strengthen condition (d) to ensure no new adverse regulation.
+New land use rules have been introduced to effect is created. address this impact, but within irrigated land uses, there is potential for land use change that is not otherwise captured by the land use rules.
 It is recommended that this water use rule still contain this condition, but the activity be expanded to include a discharge activity control.
 Condition (h) along with condition (d) was included to ensure a transfer did not occur to a new location where there was no previous water take and where a water transfer may cause a new adverse drawdown or stream depletion effect.
 A requirement for a consent to already be in place meant that there would be a water meter record that would establish the extent of the transfer effects.
 As noted by HDC, this may result in inequity or reduce opportunity for transfers where a consent is not currently held where there is not adverse effect.
 The transfer activity is controlled under these strict conditions to reduce the chance of new adverse effects from being created - but still provide flexibility.
 Such an application cannot be declined if conditions are met - although conditions of consent may be included to manage adverse effects.
-Amend clause (d) to a ensuring adverse effect or scale.
-Delete condition (h), b strengthen condition (effect is created.
-TANK 62b Site to site transfers Confirm status - not as non-complying as this would reduce options for global management of water.
-Agreed.
-Insert status of rule as o allow for other means of ffects are not changed in nature e as discretionary.
+TANK 62b Site to site transfers Confirm status - not as non-complying as this would reduce options for global Agreed.
+Insert status of rule as discretionary. management of water.